LeireCoboC/Project-1/README.md

 # Project-1
-EDA for feature selection: Riding activity
+This work contains an EDA for feature selection about a Riding activity from the data set "dynamic_pricing.csv".
+The purpose is to reduce the number of variables so that later a ML model is trained with the selected variables in order to predict the cost of each ride.